 On receipt of the RAR from the DN-AAA server, the SMF shall reply with RAA and start authentication and authorization procedure as described in figure 12.2.1-1, from step 4 to step 11, and step 13.
 The Auth-Request-Type in the DER is set to "AUTHORIZE_AUTHENTICATE".

 Figure 12.2.5-1 is an example message flow to show the procedure of DN-AAA initiated re-authentication and re-authorization, messages between the SMF and DN-AAA are forwarded by the UPF in N4 user plane message.

+When the SMF+PGW-C receives a re-authentication request from the DN-AAA server, the SMF+PGW-C shall inform the DN-AAA server that the re-authentication is not supported with error code 3002 and the "EUTRA" within the 3GPP-RAT-Type to indicated the UE is in EPS not available for re-authentication.
+The SMF+PGW-C should not initiate PDN connection release.